Location Toronto, Ontario

 Finally, as this retreat is meant to be an escape for the client to write, it was important to block out sounds from the city and traffic outside, as well as the bustle of a family upstairs, allowing for the perfect environment to remain focused in.
 We solved this issue by using soundproof insulation in the walls, and energy efficient windows that provides air tight security, and sound isolation.

-A retreat does not have to be a costly, inaccessible getaway that one enjoys periodically through the year.
+A retreat does not have to be a costly, inaccessible getaway that one enjoys periodically throughout the year.
 As this project demonstrates, a “retreat” can be found close by, in the comforts of your own home.